 I decided to very lightly oil my baking tray before I started.
 I had visions of them becoming stuck to the tray and I didn’t think the tray would look so good hanging off the tree.
 I’ve no idea if it had any effect but they didn’t stick so I’m standing by it.

 Once the kids have finished arguing about who gets which cutter and you’ve lost the will to live, place your cookie cutters on the tray.
 You then need to place a single layer of beads inside each cutter.
 If small children are doing this with you they will of course be utterly random (like mine).
 If you’re alone/have older kids, you might be able to create some kind of pattern.
 A tree might be mostly green beads with a few coloured ones for baubles.
 A stocking might have a different colour ring at the top.
 You can also use the clear beads on there own to create an ornament that will catch the light.

-Stringing the Melted Bead Christmas Tree Decorations
+Stringing the Melted Bead Christmas Decorations

 If you don’t have a drill (or are not allowed to use it) you can attach string to the back with a glue gun but it won’t hang quite so well.

 And there you have it, cheap Christmas gifts for teachers that they may or may not treasure for years to come (depending on how well behaved your little darlings are at school).
 You might also like my other posts about seasonal process arts.

 Enjoyed this Post?
 Why not pin it for later!